Zeekb/umascanner/README.txt

 ---

-Step 1: Install Extra Tools
+Step 1: Install Dependencies

-Next, you need to install some extra tools that the UMA Scanner needs to work.
-Here are two ways to do it:

-Method 1: Use the installation script (for Windows)

-1. Find the file named `install_dependencies.bat` and double-click on it.
-2. This will automatically install everything you need.

-OR

-Method 2: Use the `requirements.txt` file

-1. Open your "Terminal" or "Command Prompt" in the same folder where you have the UMA Scanner files.
-2. Type this command and press Enter:

-    pip install -r requirements.txt
+The installation is a two-step process.
+First, you will install the main deep learning library (PyTorch), then you will install the remaining application dependencies.

+Step 1a: Choose and Install PyTorch

+You have two options for installing PyTorch.
+Using a GPU is highly recommended for performance.

+*   Performance Note: Using a CPU is the most compatible option, but it is much slower.
+For a batch of 200 characters, processing can take up to 2 hours on a CPU versus 20 minutes on a GPU.

 ---

-Step 1a: [Optional RECOMMENDED] Enabling GPU Acceleration

-For a significant performance increase, it is HIGHLY recommended to run the OCR process on an NVIDIA GPU.
-The default installation uses the CPU to ensure compatibility across all machines.
-With an expected batch size of up to 200 entries this is the difference between 20 minutes and 2 hours, well worth the time.

-Performance Comparison:
-Based on a test with 5 character folders:
-*   CPU Time: 205 seconds
-*   GPU Time: 33 seconds
+OPTION 1: CPU Version (Recommended for compatibility)

+This is the easiest option and will work on any machine.

+*   Download Size: ~700-900 MB
+*   Action: Double-click and run the `install_pytorch_cpu.bat` script.

+---

+OPTION 2: GPU Version (Recommended for performance)

-This is a ~6x speed improvement.
+This option requires a compatible NVIDIA GPU and provides a ~6x speed improvement.

-To enable GPU acceleration, you must manually install a version of PyTorch that supports your specific hardware.
-The application is configured to use the GPU by default ("gpu": true in src/config.json), but it will only work if you complete these steps.

-Requirements:
-1. An NVIDIA GPU.
-2. Correctly installed NVIDIA drivers.
-3. The NVIDIA CUDA Toolkit.

-Installation:
+*   Download Size: ~2.5 - 4.5 GB
+*   Action: Follow these manual steps:
-1. IMPORTANT: Uninstall the existing CPU-only version of PyTorch first to avoid conflicts:
+    1. IMPORTANT: If you have ever installed PyTorch before, uninstall it first to avoid conflicts:

         pip uninstall torch torchvision torchaudio

-2. Check your driver's maximum supported CUDA version by running this command in your terminal:
+    2. Find your maximum supported CUDA version by running this command in your terminal:

         nvidia-smi

-    Look for the "CUDA Version" in the top-right of the output.
-Your driver can support any CUDA version up to this number.
+        Look for the "CUDA Version" in the top-right of the output (e.g., 12.2).
     3. Go to the official PyTorch website (https://pytorch.org/get-started/locally/).
-4. Use the "PyTorch Build" selector to choose the options that match your system.
-For the CUDA option, pick a version that is less than or equal to the one you found in the previous step.
+    4. Use the website's tool to select your system settings and a CUDA version that is less than or equal to the one from the previous step.
-5. Copy the generated command (e.g., pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118).
+    5. Copy and run the generated `pip` command.
-6. Run the installation command from the PyTorch website in your Terminal or Command Prompt.
-7. After this is complete, the install_dependencies.bat script can be run, or if you have already run it, the program will now use your GPU.

-If you enable GPU in the config but do not have a proper GPU setup, the program will fall back to the CPU and you will see a warning message.
+---

+Step 1b: Install Application Dependencies

+After you have installed PyTorch using one of the options above, you can install the rest of the required libraries.

+*   Action: Double-click and run the `install_dependencies.bat` script.

+This will install all other libraries, including `EasyOCR`, needed to run the scanner.

 ---